 IELTS General Writing Task 1: Informal Letter

-IELTS Informal Letter, also known as personal letter, is an informal type of letter that is usually written to a friend or a family member or someone you know personally.
+IELTS Informal Letter, also known as a personal letter, is an informal type of letter that is usually written to a friend, a family member or someone you know personally.

 Here is an example how the task may look like:

 WRITING TASK 1 (General)

 You should spend about 20 minutes on this task.

 Write a letter to your friend from a different country.
 Invite him/her to a party at your home and include the following:

 - give directions on how to get to your place

 - suggest how to accommodate him/her

 Write at least 150 words.